 Along with the World Business Academy, the Clean Coalition launches the Montecito Community Microgrid Initiative.
 The Montecito Community Microgrid Initiative provides a unique opportunity to ensure indefinite renewables-driven energy for critical emergency response and recovery facilities.
 This deployment of clean local energy will showcase the grid of the future and will provide economic, environmental, and resilience benefits to the climate ravaged community.

-Pacific Gas & Electric required to procure more renewables after our intervention
+Intervening to require Pacific Gas & Electric to procure more renewables

 The Clean Coalition has played a major role in holding California’s investor-owned utilities accountable for the significant amounts of clean energy they were required to procure and connect to the grid under the California Public Utility Commission’s (CPUC) Renewable Auction Mechanism (RAM).
 The RAM program was designed to streamline and hasten the advancement of sub-20 (MW) distributed renewable energy projects in the state.
 Pacific Gas & Electric (PG&E) makes various attempts to delay or cancel their clean energy procurements required under RAM and, in response to these attempts, we intervene to ensure that this crucial market segment is supported in California.